jerikdcruz/OpenAudit/README.md

 * *Using the whole audit report as the data source:* we will extract and process data from the whole of the audit reports from 1998 to 2022, using large language models (currently under development), the pipeline and results of which will also be hosted on the repository
 * *Developing new governance measures:* beyond tracking corruption/anomalous transactions, we will develop broader indicators related to transparency, accountability, and service delivery capacity (especially in health-related services)
 * *Showcasing potential uses of dataset:* we will provide additional examples and replication materials of how the data can be used by researchers.
-Latter examples are likely to be drawn from prospective collaborations with the United Nations Development Program in the Philippines
+Latter examples are likely to be drawn from prospective collaborations with academic and policy researchers, to showcase the project's intellectual and practical merit

 Over the course of 2024, we plan to develop a dedicated website for the dataset which will be housed with the Ateneo School of Government, and to engage in conversations to scale up the project's scope beyond the Philippines.